mautic/user-documentation/docs/overview/overview.rst

 Choose one or more Channels to deliver the content and messages to your Contacts.

 - `Marketing Messages`_ : A way to personalize communication with your contacts.
-With marketing messages, contacts will receive your content on a channel they’ve set as their preference.
+With marketing messages, contacts will receive your content on a channel they've set as their preference.

 .. _Marketing Messages: